AlgarDude/Squire/README.md

 <img width="300" height="300" alt="Squire" src="resources/squire.png" />
 </p>

-**Squire** is your personal pet armory attendant - a script to take the tedium out of pet toys.
+**Squire** is your personal pet armory attendant - a Lua script to take the tedium out of pet toys, on Live/Test or your favorite emu server.

+Spells, Clickies, AA, we do it.
 Arm yours, arm theirs, whatever, we do it.

 **"You get pet toys!
 You get pet toys! <ins>Everybody</ins> gets pet toys!"**